lbonn/i3-quickterm/README.md

 * `menu`: the dmenu-compatible application used to select the shell
 * `term`: the terminal emulator of choice
 * `history`: a file to save the last-used shells order, last-used ordering is disabled if set to null
+* `width`: the percentage of the screen width to use
-* `ratio`: the percentage of the screen height to use
+* `height`: the percentage of the screen height to use
 * `pos`: where to pop the terminal (`top` or `bottom`)
 * `shells`: registered shells (`{ name: command }`)